-Maintenance, improvements, taxes and insurance are all costs that are added to a monthly house payment.
+Maintenance, improvements, taxes, and insurance are all costs that are added to a monthly house payment.
 If you buy a condominium, townhouse or in certain communities, a monthly homeowner's association fee might be required.
 If these additional costs are a concern, you can make choices to lower or avoid these fees.
 Be sure to make your realtor and your lender aware of your desire to limit these costs.

-If you are still unsure if you should buy a home after making these considerations, you may want to consult with an accountant or financial planner to help you assess how a home purchase fits into your overall financial goals.
+If you are still unsure if you should buy a home after making these considerations, you may want to consult with an accountant or financial planner to help you assess how a home purchase fits your overall financial goals.

 Avoid The Most Common Buyer Errors

 Shopping for a new home is an emotional experience.
 It’s also time consuming and comes with a myriad of details.
 Some buyers, however, caught up in the excitement of buying a new home tend to overlook some items.
 Their home purchase turns into an expensive process.
 These errors generally fall into three areas:

 - Losing a dream home to another buyer

 When you have a systematic plan before you shop, you’ll be sure to avoid these costly errors.
 Here are some tips on making the most of your home purchase:

 What price do you offer a seller?
 Is the seller’s asking price too high?
 Is it a deal?
 Without research on the market and comparable homes, you could lose thousands of dollars.
 Before you make that offer, be sure you have researched the market.
 A professional realtor can offer an unbiased opinion on the value of a home, based on market conditions, the condition of the home, and the neighborhood.
 Without knowledge of the market, your offer could be too much.
 Or worse, you could miss out on a great buying opportunity.